 Other Approaches to Help and Speed Up the Healing Process

 Diet and exercise are the most underutilized activity in attacking health problems.
 Many people lose interest or quit prematurely.

 Mindset is the key.
 Approach these as a lifelong lifestyle modification and not a quick fix.
 Because the results come slowly, many people give up before the true health benefits are realized.
-Consistency and dedication are key as medical research shows that 30 and preferably 60 minutes of daily exercise has proven health benefits.
+Consistency and dedication are key since medical research shows that 30 and preferably 60 minutes of daily exercise has proven health benefits.

-Through lifestyle modification, natural products and whole foods disease processes can be reversed and even eliminated.
-The number of patients experiencing resolution of adult onset diabetes through diet, exercise and natural foods is well documented.
+Through lifestyle modification, natural products, and whole foods disease processes can be reversed and even eliminated.
+The number of patients experiencing resolution of adult-onset diabetes through diet, exercise and natural foods is well documented.

-Scientists, physicians and researchers are learning more and more every day about the healing powers of natural anti-inflammatories and food products.
+Scientists, physicians, and researchers are learning more and more every day about the healing powers of natural anti-inflammatories and food products.

 Prescription medications can help control symptoms and diseases such as high blood pressure and diabetes, but it is important to understand that these medicines do NOT cure anything.
 They are only aimed at treating the symptoms or the results of the disease itself (lowering blood sugar from diabetes).

-Yoga, Tai Chi and Meditation
+Yoga, Tai Chi, and Meditation

 Intense physical exercise will improve fitness and stamina, but it also generates inflammation in the body.
 Adding gentle forms of exercise such as Yoga can help balance these effects.
 Looking at the demographic statistics on death, it is clear that traditional Asian cultures are doing something right.